 1 cup boiling water to steep the dried flowers

 Let the dried flowers steep for about 1½ hour.

-If you did not use tea ball, strain out dried flowers.
+If you did not use a tea ball, strain out dried flowers.

 Mix the tea solution with the vinegar, and remaining warm water.
 Cool to room temperature.

-Pour onto the dogs coat do not rinse.
-Vinegar smell will dissipate as the dog drys.
+Pour into the dog's coat do not rinse.
+The vinegar smell will dissipate as the dog becomes dry.

 It works great on humans too ...
 Enjoy